asadadams/BlocksMVC/README.md

 ## Learning Blocks

-Blocks has an extensive and thorough [documentation](https://laravel.com/docs)
+Blocks has an extensive and thorough [documentation](https://readthedocslink)

-## Server Requirements
+## Requirements

-PHP version 7.0 or higher
+- PHP version 7.0 or higher
+- Composer
+- Node.js

+## CLI

+Blocks also comes with a command-line (CLI) tool which can be found here [blocks-cli](https://github.com/asadadams/Blocks-cli)

 ## Contributing